 “Now that I’m working from home, I work longer hours.
 This new work flexibility has improved my life,” says a UZIO employee.
 “In addition, my productivity has also improved manifold since there are fewer distractions and no hours on commute wasted.
 I can focus entirely on my work day-to-day.”

-In fact, we, at UZIO, use various project management best practices that help us maintain complete visibility and ensure accountability of all the team members.
-When the workplace goes completely digital, it becomes easier to collaborate in real time and processes become more streamlined.
+Here at UZIO, we use various project management practices to help us maintain complete visibility and accountability for all of our team members.
+Surprisingly, a digital workplace makes it easier (not harder) to collaborate in real-time.
+As a result, our processes have quickly become more streamlined and efficient.

-Myth #3 Bosses often fail at practising their people management skills when working remotely.
+Myth #3: Bosses often fail at practicing their people management skills when working remotely.

 We’re Navigating Remote Work Myths and Busting Them Too